ilya-tate/Veterinary-Adoption-Site/README.md

 # Day 6
 ## Worked on a second page that can take you ot the home page.
 NOT GUARANTEES OF IMPLEMENTATION!

 # Day 7
 ## Worked on a second page that can take you ot the home page.
 NOT GUARANTEES OF IMPLEMENTATION!

+# Day 8
+## Added button for login page to go back to home... forgot what else

+# Day 9
+## Bug Fixes

+# Day 10
+## Added gender to animal and worked on animal page